streams

 May there be well-being within your ramparts,

 Peace in your citadels.
-(JPS: Tanakh)
+(Tanakh, Jewish Publication Society)

-Some people I’ve met zealously obey this command.
+Some people zealously obey this command.
 They pray for and give material support to the State of Israel, then wait to be blessed by God.
 They pray so they themselves will prosper.
 It’s like an investment.
-God made promises, so they do it.
-But is that the right heart to have, an honorable motive behind interceding for this long-troubled city?
+God made promises, so they wait for Him to fulfill his part of the bargain.

 For the sake of my kin and friends,